In Maine, a small town battles over the future of a beloved island

 The floating platforms have not been used beyond testing, leaving Olsen and some other community members worried about the proposition of building such a massive project when it’s unclear how well the turbines will perform when they’re eventually launched into the ocean.

-The plan is part of the Maine Offshore Wind Initiative, a program overseen by the Department of Energy, working closely with several state, federal and international agencies and governments with the goal of producing 3,000 megawatts of wind power from turbines in the Gulf of Maine by 2040, according to its website
+The plan is part of the Maine Offshore Wind Initiative, a program overseen by the Department of Energy, working closely with several state, federal and international agencies and governments with the goal of producing 3,000 megawatts of wind power from turbines in the Gulf of Maine by 2040, according to its website.

 The site selected by the state for the construction is only about 100 acres, but community members like Olsen expressed concern that although the port may ultimately be just 100 acres, construction of such a port would require much more than the existing infrastructure on the island, permanently destroying the ecosystem the island encapsulates.